 What information do we need to create Fabrication Drawings?

 This depends on the industry involved.

-For Structural Steel Fabrication Drawings (including, Stairs, Ballustrading, Architectural Steelwork etc.) we usually work from the Structural Engineers Line Drawings in conjunction with the Architectural Drawings.
-We would normally visit site to check any potential clashes.
+For structural steel fabrication drawings (including, Stairs, Balustrading, Architectural Steelwork etc.).
+We usually work from the Structural Engineers Line Drawings in conjunction with the Architectural Drawings.
+We typically visit the site to check any potential clashes.

 How much do Fabrication Drawings cost?